Sylvie Poinsot

 • 2001 (April-May): "Corps de femmes", Pastel/Charcoal, Association Noues, Montreuil.

-GROUP EXHIBITIONS
+COLLECTIVE EXHIBITIONS

 • 2025 (May): L'Ambasciatore dell'Arte Mediterraneo (Award), Contemporary Art, Carini Castle, Italy.